USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 5. Visa Approval and Entry to the USA

-If the visa is approved, the consular officer will provide a visa packet that must be presented upon entry to the United States.
-For IR1/CR1 visa holders, a green card will be mailed to the U.S. address provided within a few weeks after arrival.
+If the visa is approved, the consular officer provides a visa packet to the applicant, which must be presented upon entry to the U.S.

 Costs Associated with the USA Spouse Visa